 (1) Definitions for purposes of this rule:

 (a) “Industrial property” means a facility or property engaged in manufacturing or processing which includes, but is not limited to sawmills, plywood and veneer plants, paper and pulp mills, food processing facilities, bakeries, flour mills, chemical processing operations refineries, breweries, wineries bottling operations, machine shops, metal rolling mills, metal fabrication facilities, smelters, printing and publishing operations, seed processing operations, permanent sand and gravel operations, and electronic and high technology manufacturing operations.

-(b) “State Responsibility Industrial Property” means industrial property that had real market value for improvements of more than $1 million for the preceding year.
-This includes all principal and secondary industrial property as defined in ORS 306.126(1).
+(b) “State-appraised industrial property” means industrial property that had real market value for improvements of more than $1 million for the preceding year and whose appraisal responsibility has not been delegated by the department to the county.